hbctraining/Peak_analysis_workshop/lessons/07_DE_annotation_and_enrichment_analysis.md

 # Load result from DiffBind analysis if not present in your environment
 res_deseq <- readRDS("all_res_deseq2.rds")

+# Set the annotation database if not present in your environment
+txdb <- TxDb.Mmusculus.UCSC.mm10.knownGene
 ```

 The GRanges object `res_deseq` contains results from the Diffbind analysis, including genomic coordinates, fold change, p-values, and FDR for each analyzed site.
 Before functional analysis, we first need to annotate the genomic loci with their nearest gene names.
 We can do this using the `annotatePeak()` function in the ChIPseeker package.